-is a Visiting Scholar at the Massachusetts Historical Society and a Research Associate at the Harvard Business School.
+is a Visiting Scholar at the Massachusetts Historical Society, where he is writing a book on the fugitive slave crisis in Boston (1850-64), considering it as a seminal controversy over human rights, and a Research Associate at the Harvard Business School, where he is working with Prof. David Moss on a project to reconceive the history and assess the current health of democracy in America.
 He has written a prize-winning biography, American Heretic: Theodore Parker and Transcendentalism

 (2002), many articles and reviews, and a book of comics, and edited A Language of Reverence